 I don’t blame you if you want help.
 The PPC waters can be a little scary, not to mention expensive.

 It’s becoming more and more important to let someone who has experience with Pay Per Click manage your account for you.

-If you’re a small or medium size business looking to get started or improve your Adwords advertising, you may be interested in my Pay Per Click Management Service.
+If you’re a small or medium size business looking to get started or improve your Google Ads advertising, you may be interested in my Pay Per Click Management Service.
 I’m only taking on 50 clients so make sure to read the details and see if it’s a good fit for you.